 Adam Cook provides a production agency, venture-based financial background to the LDJ executive team.
 He is responsible for all financial modelling, budgeting, long range forecasting, and also for business development strategy, growth strategy and strategic partnerships.

 Adam's experience ranges from small and large cap firms as well as nonprofits and charitable ventures.
 He oversaw the creation of two venture-funded companies with triple digit growth over a three-year period.

 His career highlights include the raising of more than $35 million to purchase and restore a historical NY landmark building as the Associate Finance Director of the Manhattan Theater Club and consulting on a capital project to purchase a landmark building for St. Ann's Warehouse, a 30 year old arts organization in Brooklyn.
 Following this he worked in client finance for Ogilvy & Mather servicing international clients ranging from Coca Cola, GE, TD Ameritrade and UPS.

 As a freelance journalist for publications like The New York Times and Vice, Emily spent more than a decade listening to affected communities and the powerful people on either side of change.
 Her goal was to amplify voices that would otherwise not be heard.
 When she got to know the Paper Fig Foundation, she decided to dive deeper into this one ever-evolving story of empowerment in Africa through the arts.
-She is responsible for keeping strong connections with our partners on the ground in rural Uganda as well as clearly communicating to the rest of the world the work of the Paper Fig Foundation.
+She is responsible for keeping programming in East Africa running smoothly as well as keeping strong connections with our partners on the ground in rural Uganda and throughout the rest of the world.

 Board of Trustees